lapluviosilla/amplenote-templater/README.md

 - **Default Template Assignment**: Assign default templates to specific tags or for new notes.
 These templates will be suggested when inserting a template with {=

 - **Dynamic New Note Link/Button**: Use a link/button to auto-create a new note with a dynamic template.
-This also supports expressions in the note name.
+This also supports expressions in the note name and specifying a template section to use.

 ![newdynamicnotebutton_screen.png|500](https://raw.githubusercontent.com/lapluviosilla/amplenote-templater/72b91e0af5d410c7a3e5d1d6ac53e04b4f330f8b/media/newdynamicnotebutton_screen.png)